Hispanic Heritage Month

 Words Matter, Stories Matter

-We recently asked our visitors, staff, and advisors for their favorite books written by Hispanic and Latinx authors.
+We asked our visitors, staff, and advisors for their favorite books written by Hispanic and Latinx authors.
 Enjoy a list of their English-language recommendations on our Bookshop.org storefront.

 Read the list

-We recently asked our visitors, staff, and advisors for their favorite books written by Hispanic and Latinx authors.
+We asked our visitors, staff, and advisors for their favorite books written by Hispanic and Latinx authors.
 Enjoy a list of their Spanish-language recommendations on our Bookshop.org storefront.

 Read the list